 - Possesses two or more incomplete credit or debit cards that have not been issued to him or her with the intent to complete the cards without consent of the issuer

-What are the penalties for credit card fraud in Texas?
+Can you go to jail for credit card fraud in Texas?

 The penalties for credit card abuse or fraud vary depending on the circumstances.
 Generally, credit card fraud is considered a state jail felony, punishable by 180 days to 2 years in jail and/or a fine of up to $10,000.
 If the offense is committed against an elderly person or the defendant has 2 prior state jail felony convictions, the charge is elevated to a third-degree felony and a conviction can result in a prison sentence ranging from 2 to 10 years and/or a fine of up to $10,000.